idea-statica/iom-examples/rcs/rcs-reinforced beam.md

-# IOM Example - ConcreteColumn
+# IOM Example - Reinforced Beam

 This example describes how to define a concrete column in IOM (IDEA StatiCa Open Model).